rduvvuri883/week5discussion/README.md

 # week5discussion

+Note:- Source for the below content is "World Wide Web"

 •	How does the CAP Theorem play a role in designing for the cloud?

 CAP theorem logic is meant to allow a distributed system to deliver two of the three desired characteristics: